maximecb/acidlines/README.md

 AcidLines is a grid sequencer which uses the Web MIDI protocol to control an external synthesizer device or software plugin.
-It is geared specificallt towards 303 clones such as the TB-03 and TD-3, but is usable with any monophonic synthesizer with a MIDI input.
+It is geared specificallt towards 303 clones such as the TB-03 and TD-3, but is usable with any synthesizer that can accept MIDI input.

 **Server not yet online, coming soon!**
 Try AcidLines at [acid.musictools.live](acid.musictools.live).